 A Natural & Intuitive Note Layout

-The Harmonic Table (map) is an arrangement of musical notes in an hexagonal lattice.
-It is isomporphic in that any combination of musical intervals has the same shape on the keyboard wherever it occurs.
+The Harmonic Table (map) is an arrangement of musical notes in a hexagonal lattice.
 The layout is logical and is surprisingly effective for learning, playing, and understanding music.

 Note relationships